aritraChatterjee/mock-server/README.md

 # mock-server

-A lightweight http server built using nodejs and express
+A lightweight http server built using typescript, nodejs and express